Zed Shaw

 Zed A. Shaw is a software developer best known for creating the Learn Code the Hard Way series of programming tutorials, as well as for creating the Mongrel web server for Ruby web applications.
-He is also well known for his polemical views on programming languages and communities.
+He is also well known for his controversial views on programming languages and communities.

 Software

 Shaw authored the Mongrel web server for Ruby web applications.
 Mongrel was the first web server used by Twitter, and inspired Node.js, according to its creator Ryan Dahl.
 Mongrel2 is the language-agnostic successor to Mongrel.

 He has also written a Python mail server called Lamson, on which the mailing list site LibreList is built.

 Learn Code the Hard Way

 Shaw is the author of learncodethehardway.org, which offers to teach users Python, Ruby, C, Regex, and SQL.

 Polemics and controversies

-Shaw has been outspoken in his criticism of certain programming language and technical communities.
+Shaw has been outspoken in his criticism of certain programming languages and technical communities.

 Ruby on Rails

 His most famous and well-covered piece was the article "Rails is a Ghetto" which has since been removed from his site.